top of page

 Bilingual Services

-At Ray of Light Wellness LLC we have therapists who speak languages other than English.
-Kerry Duarte, LICSW, CIMHP speaks Portuguese and Rosilver Salcedo, LCSW speaks Spanish.
-Both of these therapists can offer bilingual sessions if needed.
+At Ray of Light Wellness LLC we want to extend services for clients who speak languages other than English.
+Kerry Duarte, LICSW, CIMHP speaks fluent Portuguese and can offer bilingual sessions.
+We are actively searching for more bilingual therapists so that we can provide services to a wider range of individuals in need of our help.
 The demand for therapists who are bilingual is high.
-Please reach out to us and ask about these therapists' availability.
+Please reach out to us and ask about availability.

 bottom of page